aurelispas/smartalarm/README.md

 * Two arming modes - Away and Stay.
 * Unlimited number of security zones (sensors) - contact, motion, movement (acceleration), moisture or smoke.
-* Each security zone can be designated as Exterior (armed in both Away and Stay modes), Interior (armed in Away mode only), Alert (always armed) or Bypass (never armed).
+* Each security zone can be configured as Exterior (armed in both Away and Stay modes), Interior (armed in Away mode only), Alert (always armed) or Bypass (never armed).
 * Entry and exit delays in both Stay and Away zones.
 Delays can be optionally